 Judging by their general appearance, these jars appear to date primarily from the 1870s into the early 1900s.
 The letters on the base are arranged in a triangular configuration, with the third letter usually centered underneath the first two letters.

 The C.B.M. jars were attributed to Kilner Bros Glass Company/Kilner Bros, Ltd, Thornhill-Lees, West Yorkshire, England (c.1857-1937) by Alice Creswick (The Fruit Jar Works, 1995).
 She attributed the jars to Kilner because they appear virtually identical to a type embossed “KILNER BROS / MAKERS / LONDON” on the lower front and bearing the base marking “C B K 2667”.
-The closure illustrated (a glass stopper) was the same shape as those found on Kilner-marked jars, and the stoppers are lettered “J. Kilner & Sons Wakefield” or “KBT”.
+The closure illustrated in her reference book (a glass stopper) was the same shape as those found on Kilner-marked jars, and the stoppers are lettered “J. Kilner & Sons Wakefield” or “KBT”.

 The markings “C B M” or “C B B” on the bottom do not intrinsically make sense to me: so why not “K B T”, “K B Ltd” or “J K & S” on these jars if they were made by Kilner?
 (See those Kilner-related marks on Page Three.)